evagabriela/WDI/curriculum/week-01/01-OS-navigation-terminal/README.md

   3. `$ cp index.html index2.html`
   4. `$ brew install git`

+> Lesson objective: Describe the anatomy of a command: statements, flags and arguments.

 > Remember, not all of these have flags and/or arguments.

-> Instructor Note: Spend 2 - 3 minutes reviewing answers with class
+> Check: Spend 2 - 3 minutes reviewing answers with class

 ***

 <a name="paths"></a>
-## Paths (30 mins)
+## Paths (20 mins)
 #### What is a 'path'?

 A path is the description that tells us (or a computer) where a file or directory is on our computer.